Bidirectional Consistency Models: Experiment Details

-Since BCMs learn to amplify the two initial Gaussian i.i.d. noises, it is reasonable to hypothesize that the amplified noises (i.e., the embeddings) $\rvz_1$ and $\rvz_2$ reside on the same hyperspherical surface as if $\rvz_1$ and $\rvz_2$ are directly sampled from $\mathcal{N}(0, T^2\mI)$.
+Since BCM learns to amplify the two initial Gaussian i.i.d. noises, it is reasonable to hypothesize that the amplified noises (i.e., the embeddings) $\rvz_1$ and $\rvz_2$ reside on the same hyperspherical surface as if $\rvz_1$ and $\rvz_2$ are directly sampled from $\mathcal{N}(0, T^2\mI)$.
 Therefore, following \citet{song2023consistency}, we use spherical linear interpolation as

 in which $\alpha \in [0,1]$ and $\psi=\arccos\left(\frac{\rvz_1^T\rvz_2}{\|\rvz_1\|_2\|\rvz_2\|_2}\right)$.

 As we discussed in the main text, it is crucial to set $\bm{\sigma}_1\neq \bm{\sigma}_2$ for inversion.
 A possible reason is that if using $\bm{\sigma}_1=\bm{\sigma}_2$ for inversion, the inverted noises $\rvz_1$ and $\rvz_2$ may reside on an unknown submanifold instead of the hyperspherical surface of Gaussian, and hence \Cref{eq:interpolation} cannot yield ideal interpolation results.
 In \Cref{appendix:geometric-space}, we present visualization and discussions on the geometric properties of the noise space.